 Brandy: ride morning.

 Thankfully, so far, she’s had absolutely no signs of rubbing with the new or old gaiters.
 In preparation for our upcoming ride, I had Russell pick up a few rolls of athletic tape to take to CFW.
 It wasn’t until I got to the ride that I discovered the people at Big 5 had actually sold him vet wrap for humans.
 It was black and in the same packaging that the athletic tape comes in, so I didn’t even notice he got the wrong stuff.
 Oops.
-But then I reminded myself that shoot, people have used vet wrap under easyboots for years, right?
+But then I reminded myself that shoot, people have used vet wrap under Easyboots for years, right?
 Back when I used to ride Sere with shoes + boots, I always wrapped her feet in vet wrap first.
-And epics are more like regular easyboots anyway, so surely the vet wrap would achieve the same result as the athetic tape would.
+And Epics are more like regular Easyboots anyway, so surely the vet wrap would achieve the same result as the athletic tape would.
 Not.